vidarh/writing-a-compiler-in-ruby/README.md

  * This includes a number of ugly workarounds for compiler bugs that have not been nailed down yet.
 I'm trying to ensure sites of known workarounds for bugs in the compiler are marked with `@bug`.
- * Current biggest problem is actually reducing garbage collection overhead as compiling even a minimal hello world takes several minutes, so the next few rounds of changes might be focused on that.
+ * One of the current big problems is actually reducing garbage collection overhead as compiling even a minimal hello world with the bootstrapped compiler takes several minutes, so the next few rounds of changes might be focused on that.
    A few easy wins, and avenues to investigate:
      * Pre-create objects for all constants (numeric and string in particular, as symbols are already looked up; symbols would cut code size, but not do anything for GC).
 String would require supporting the frozen string